DylDevs/Pyro-Axis-AI/docs/index.md

 # Home
 ---
 !!! warning
-This software is still in development and most likely will not work.
+This software is still in development, there may be bugs.
 !!!

-!!! info
-This documentation may not be fully up to date.
-!!!
+Welcome to the Pyro Axis AI Dashboard Docs.
+Here you will find information on general usage and using your own model architechtures with this software.
+Use the sidebar to look through topics.